Download our 2021 Spring Softball Rule Book

 - Fighting constitutes automatic suspension for one calendar year.

-- No smoking or unused equipment is allowed in the playing area or the coaching boxes.
+- No smoking or unused equipment is allowed in the playing area.

-- No alcoholic beverages or grills are allowed on RTP Foundation property.
+- No alcoholic beverages or grills are allowed at the field.

-All official correspondence with the league should be sent through e-mail to the Ryan Mentock (Commissioner).
+All official correspondence with the league should be sent through e-mail to the Ryan Mentock (Commissioner) at email@example.com.

 - Players are only allowed to play on only one team in the league.

-- Players may be added or deleted from rosters before the halfway point of the season.
+- Players may be added or deleted from rosters with the Commissioner’s permission.

 - Any player that participates in a game who is not on that team’s roster or has not signed a waiver will cause their team to forfeit the game.
 Contact your commissioner via e-mail if there is any doubt.

-The home team is required to keep the official score, though the visiting team should also keep score to verify the home team’s records.
-After the game, the home team captain should confirm the score with the away team and report the final score to the umpire before leaving the field.
-The umpire will then update the official standings on the league website.
+The umpire will keep the official score, but both teams are encouraged to also keep track of their runs scored to help verify outcomes.
+After the game, the captains should confirm the final score with the umpire before leaving the field.
+The umpire will then update the official standings.

 - It is the base runner’s responsibility to run around fielders to avoid collisions.
 Umpires will not call such a diversion by a runner an out for running out of the base path.
 The runner may be called out for running out of the base path if, in the judgment of the umpire, he/she was doing so only to avoid the tag.